with Jeremy Westcott

 And all the nations will stream to it (Isa 2:2).

 This is an earthly outworking of what is in heaven.
 The hills are lesser authority figures compared to the mountain, but they are not insignificant.
 The highest authorities, whether natural authorities or ungodly supernatural authorities, will have less authority than the church.
-This is the way it will be in the last days when God raises us up and we take up His delegated authority in the way He intends.
+This is the way it will be when God raises us up and we take up His delegated authority in the way He intends.
 God will raise us up once we have occupied authority in the heavenly realms – because that is the only place the authority to rule comes from.
 It is not earthly, natural leadership or rulership.

 Jesus talks about the authority figures on earth how they lord it over people (Mark 10:42).
 And He says His kingdom is totally different.
 He didn’t come to be served, but to serve.
 So everything about rulership in God’s kingdom is about serving, not dictatorship.
 The first will be last and the last first.
 That turns on its head the whole system of the world, in which people want to be more highly placed than others so that they can stamp on them and keep them down.
 And what do most church leadership models look like – the world, or a reflection of heaven?
-Just asking.

 In the kingdom of God, authority is intended to be all about raising people up.
 So yes, there is a place where you rule, and it is called a mountain and a throne, but the whole nature of the rulership we are called to is to raise people up into their own places of authority and power, not to keep them down and subservient.

 My Father’s house has many rooms

 “My Father’s house has many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?”
 (John 14:2).